benjamin-asdf/metta-mode-alpha/Readme.md

 # Interactive Developement

-> ⚠ I did not implement any interactive without a dependency on lispy at the moment.
+> ⚠ I did not implement any interactive without a dependency on [lispy](https://github.com/abo-abo/lispy) at the moment.

 - redifine `metta-start-metta-repl` to your needs.
 - run `metta-run-inferior-metta`
 - `metta-eval-string` is roughly the same as typing in a metta repl

-- to eval and display results, https://github.com/abo-abo/lispy automatically works.
 - TODO: 'eval-last-sexp' and so forth
 - TODO: consider using the scheme geiser interface